 If you are a believer in Christ, and have never been baptized, we encourage you to consider it.
 Baptisms are held in the middle of Town Square several times a year and are a time of joy and celebration.

-We are now registering for the next baptism on Easter Sunday, April 5th, 2015.
+We are now registering for the next baptism on Sunday, July 26th, 2015.

 You must attend a mandatory baptism orientation prior to baptism.
-The classes for all ages will meet on March 1st at 12:30 p.m. in West C. Lunch will be served.
-On March 15th, we will gather for storytelling filming in the Alcove.
-Adults and students will come at 12:30-1:30 pm and children will come at 1:30 pm.
+The class for all ages will meet on June 7th at 12:30 p.m. in West C. Lunch will be served.
+On June 14th, we will gather for storytelling filming in the Alcove.
+Everyone being baptized should come from 12:30-1:30.